 You won’t see your credit score when you check your report, but you’ll see the most up-to-date source of information that’s used to calculate your score.

-By being vigilant and understanding what actually affects your score, you’ll position yourself to survive this downturn with your credit intact.
+By being vigilant and understanding what actually affects your score, you’ll position yourself to survive a setback with your credit intact.